ivankostadinovic/GenericAdapter/README.md

 ```

 ## OnCreateHolder override
 This method is called when adapter method **onCreateViewHolder** is called.
-You can optionally add things like focus listeners that would require to be set only once per view holder to the **onCreateHolder** method:
+You can optionally add things like focus listeners that would require to be set only once per view holder:
 ```Java
         ...
           @Override